 Significance and interpretation:

 A shorter payment period indicates prompt payments to creditors.
 Like accounts payable turnover ratio, average payment period also indicates the creditworthiness of the company.
 But a very short payment period may be an indication that the company is not taking full advantage of the credit terms allowed by suppliers.

 Managers try to make payments promptly to avail the discount offered by suppliers.
-Where the discount is available for early payment, the amount of discount should be compared with the benefit of the length of the credit period allowed by suppliers.
+Where the discount is available for an early payment, the amount of discount should be compared with the benefit of the length of credit period allowed by suppliers.